JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="997" height="529" alt="departments " src="https://github.com/user-attachments/assets/472d0b8b-2abf-4728-9698-cd46507d60bf" />
 </p>
 <p>
 A department is a grouping of agents that determines what tickets they will receive.
-For example, sysadmins will receive sysadmin tickets while people in Help Desk will receive help desk tickets.
-You can veiw what departments you have by going to admin panel > agents > departments.
+For example, sysadmins will receive sysadmin tickets while people in help desk will receive help desk tickets.
+You can view what departments you have by going to the Admin Panel > Agents > Departments.
 </p>
 <br />